moneyhoardersglobalnetwork/new-hoardinggateway/README.md

 </h4>

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

+MHGN Scaffold is a integrations repo for adding new features to the MHGN Hoarding Gateway and other Hoarder Labs products.
+It can be used to quickly test smart contracts and build frontends or just act as a dash board for interacting with different contracts and networks.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.